omarko-dev/flex-detector/README.md

-Here's a detailed README to showcase your **Flex Detector** project:

----

 # Flex Detector 💪

 Welcome to the **Flex Detector**!
 This project is a web tool designed to analyze social media captions or posts and determine if they're "flexing" (showing off).
 It's a fun, interactive way to engage with social media content and see if a post is humble or if it leans towards a display of extravagance.